AlexandreRouma/SDRPlusPlus/readme.md

 Remember that these paths will be relative to the run directory.

-Off cours, remember to add entries for all modules that were built and that you wish to use.
+Of course, remember to add entries for all modules that were built and that you wish to use.

 Next, from the top directory, you can simply run:
 ```